-Aries Horoscope for week of September 18, 2014
+Aries Horoscope for week of May 5, 2016

 SACRED ADVERTISEMENT.
-The oracle below is excerpted from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.
+The oracle below is from my book PRONOIA Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You with Blessings.

 Many of us are essentially asleep, even as we walk around in broad daylight.
 We're so focused on the restless narratives and repetitive fantasies unfurling in our heads that we only dimly perceive the larger story raging in all of its chaotic beauty around us.

 To have any hope of permanently breaking out of our fuzzy trance, we require regular shocks.
 A single jolt might cause us to briefly come to attention and see the miracle of creation for what it is, but once the red alert has passed, we relax back into our fixation on the dreamy tales our mind never stops telling us.

 In the course of its conspiracy to shower us with blessings, life does its best to provide us with a steady flow of healing shocks.
 But because it tends to err on the side of tenderness, its prods may be too gentle, allowing us to ignore them.
 Gradually, life will up the ante, trying to find the right mix of toughness and love, as it encourages us to WAKE UP!

 But our addiction to the phantasmagoria is tenacious.
 The stream-of-conscious narratives and ever-bubbling fantasies, even when they're racked with torment and terror, are perversely entertaining.
 And so we may avoid responding to the kind shocks for so long that life finally has to resort to stronger medicine.
 Then we might get sick or lose our job or muck up our closest relationship.